NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 - ``CollectorTilt``
 - ``CollectorRatedOpticalEfficiency``: FRTA (y-intercept); see Directory of SRCC OG-100 Certified Solar Collector Ratings
 - ``CollectorRatedThermalLosses``: FRUL (slope, in units of Btu/hr-ft²-R); see Directory of SRCC OG-100 Certified Solar Collector Ratings
 - ``StorageVolume``: Optional.
-If not provided, the default value will be calculated using the following equation. in units of gal
+If not provided, the default value in gallons will be calculated using the following equation

   .. math:: StorageVolume = 1.5 \cdot CollectorArea

 Photovoltaics
 *************